ArnaldoIbanez/mobile-dependencies_whitelist/PULL_REQUEST_TEMPLATE.md

 - [ ] I know (or at least believe) no one is tracking this
 - [ ] Tracks defined make sense for each platorm specified
 - [ ] By reading the path I can tell what the track is about
+- [ ] Same actions have same paths

 ## For more info...
 ... you can read our [Tracking style Guide](https://github.com/mercadolibre/melidata-catalog/wiki/Tracking-Style-Guide)